nelsonkd/pot-bluemix-docs/Lab 5 - Advanced API Assembly/README.md

 + How to create a new API, including object definitions and paths
 + How to configure an API to access an existing SOAP service
-+ How the source editor can be used to import an existing API definition
++ How to import an existing API from Open API definition document (a.k.a Swagger)
 + How to map data retrieved from multiple API calls into an aggregate response
 + How to use gatewayscript directly within an API assembly